 Effort: ✔ ✔ ✔

 Task your students with creating a premier piece of art to auction to your community.
-Create an event outside of school hours and really play it up– displaying the kids’ artwork around a space and allowing friends, family members, and members of your community to come peruse the offerings.
+Create an event outside of school hours and really play it up.
+Display the kids’ artwork around a space and allow friends, family members, and members of your community to peruse the offerings.

-Whether hosting a silent or live auction, collect bids for the students’ artwork.
-Throughout the auction event, educate attendees about your organization and how the donations will positively impact the kids involved.
-Accept gifts in addition to bids throughout the duration and you’ll hit your fundraising goal in no time!
+Whether hosting a live or silent auction, collect bids for the kids’ artwork.
+Throughout the auction event, educate attendees about your organization and how the donations will positively impact your club or group.
+Accept other gifts in addition to bids throughout the event and you’ll hit your fundraising goal in no time!